 Our formal offer letter includes the terms and conditions of entry and an entrance form for you to complete and return to us with a deposit of £200 for day pupils or £1000 for boarders.
 The deposit is repayable at the end of a pupil’s last term.

 Once we have received your entrance form and deposit, your child’s place is guaranteed.
-We will then send you a full information pack including details of our new pupils’ day in June, school uniform, medical forms and so on.
+We will then send you a full information pack including details of our new pupils’ day in June and other essential information.